kelly-dance/pit-events/README.md

 Make a `.env` file with these properties:
 ```

-EMAIL=account username or email
-PASSWORD=account password
+ENV=DEV or PROD
-APIKEY=hypixel api key
+APIKEY=PitPanda API key
+EMAIL=Minecraft Username or Email
+PASSWORD=Minecraft password

 ```

-If you add `ENV=DEV` it will skip logging in and just generate some fake events.
+If you use `ENV=DEV` It will just generate some fake events and not connect the mineflayer bot.